National Geographic – A Great Brand Experience?

 Photographed by Steve McCurry, the girl had sea green eyes striped with blue and yellow.
 She peered with a mixture of bitterness and courage from within a tattered burgundy scarf.
 As a result her picture touched the souls of millions.

 Emergence of a global media brand

-In 1964, the brand extended onto television with stories of adventure and science.
+Thus in 1964, the brand extended onto television with stories of adventure and science.
 In turn, it gave fame to marine explorer and ecologist Jacques Cousteau and his adventures on board Calypso.
-The first TV channel then followed in 1997.
+The first TV channel followed in 1997.
 Then in 2007, National Geographic created a global media group comprising all of its magazine, book publishing, television, film, music, radio, digital and maps units.

 The new National Geographic store

 Together with franchise partner, Worldwide Retail Store, National Geographic opened a store in Regent Street in November 2008.
-It is a living extension of the brand and a fantastic sensory experience.
+It is (or was) a living extension of the brand and a fantastic sensory experience.

 On walking in you are greeted by a staff member from one of the many nations represented in the store.
 To the right are magazines and videos, all with the iconic yellow border, perfectly displayed in a small pagoda-like structure.
 Beyond is a café with rustic tables and chairs.
 It is a great place to chat and enjoy a drink and pastry or pincho created by the fabulous Spanish chef.

 All is interposed with state of the art interactive screens and video walls bringing HD quality pictures from around the world up close and real.
 After hours, the merchandise then packs away and the room becomes a lecture theatre.

 Inside the door are a series of horse sculptures carefully crafted from driftwood.
 Beyond are rows of hanging prints taken by National Geographic photographers.
 Also a market-place brimming with hand-crafted furnishings and artefacts from all over the world.